Boris Johnson's defense of party contempt inquiry to be released - ExBulletin

 The privileges committee is expected to release the lengthy memoir of Mr Johnson’s solicitor, Lord Pannick KC, before the former prime minister testifies on Wednesday at a session that could decide his political future.

-An estimated 220,000 of taxpayers’ money went to Mr Johnson’s legal bills and his allies have insisted he expects his position to be vindicated after submitting a detailed account and convincing of his case.
+An estimated £220,000 of taxpayers’ money went towards Mr Johnson’s legal costs and his allies have insisted he expects his stance to be ‘justified’ after submitting an account “detailed and compelling” rendering of his case.

-The seven-member privileges committee, chaired by Labors Harriet Harman but with a Tory majority, will decide whether Mr Johnson misled the Commons with his denials of breaking lockdown rules in No 10 at the height of the Covid-19 pandemic.
+The seven-member privileges committee, chaired by Labor’s Harriet Harman but with a Tory majority, will decide whether Mr Johnson misled the Commons with his refusals to break lockdown rules in No 10 at the height of the Covid-19 pandemic.

 His attorneys have previously questioned the process used by the privileges committee, including pushing for him to be legally represented at the hearing, arguing for a higher standard of proof than a balance of probabilities and suggesting that ‘it must be shown that he intended to mislead.
 Parliament that there has been contempt.

-After an interim committee report earlier this month said evidence strongly suggested breaches of coronavirus rules would have been obvious to the then Prime Minister, Mr Johnson said it was clear that he had not been in contempt of Parliament.
+After an interim committee report earlier this month said evidence strongly suggested breaches of coronavirus rules would have been ‘obvious’ to the then Prime Minister, Mr Johnson claimed he was “clear” that he had not been in contempt of Parliament.

-Mr Johnson has also sought to cast doubt on the conclusions of Sue Grays’ partygate report, after she quit public service because she intended to take on the role of chief of staff to Labor leader Sir Keir Starmers.
+Mr Johnson also sought to cast doubt on the conclusions of Sue Gray’s report on partygate, after leaving public service because she intended to take on the role of chief of staff to Labor leader Sir Keir Starmer .

 They also sought to cast doubt on Ms Harman’s impartiality after a social media post last year said she believed Mr Johnson had misled Parliament.

-This is not unusual, anyone who has appeared as a minister in the House of Commons knows that you rely heavily on the information given to you.
+“It’s not unusual, anyone who has appeared as a minister in the House of Commons knows that you rely very heavily on the information given to you.”

-His Tory counterpart, Lord Greenhalgh, said he hoped the former prime minister would get a fair and equitable hearing, but expressed concerns about the process.
+His Tory counterpart, Lord Greenhalgh, said he hoped the former prime minister would be given a “fair and equitable hearing”, but expressed concerns about the process.

-The peer, who was Deputy Mayor when Mr Johnson was at London City Hall and became a minister under him as Prime Minister, backed a campaign to have the four Tory MPs on the committee step down from court Kangaroos.
+The peer, who was Deputy Mayor when Mr Johnson was at London City Hall and became a minister under him as Prime Minister, backed a campaign to have the four Tory MPs on the committee step down from the “ kangaroo court”.

-Fellow Conservative Lord Kirkhope warned against the absurdity of pressuring committee MPs.
+Fellow Tory Lord Kirkhope warned against the ‘nonsense’ of pressuring committee MPs.

 Home Secretary Suella Braverman would not participate in the Privileges Committee process, but said she admired the former prime minister.

-Cabinet Minister Oliver Dowden said he expected Mr Johnson to vigorously defend his actions.
+Cabinet Minister Oliver Dowden said he expected Mr Johnson to give a ‘strong defence’ of his actions.

 The privileges committee is looking at evidence on at least four occasions when Mr Johnson may have misled MPs into assuring the Commons that lockdown rules were followed.